Olukorede Adenowo

-Olukorede Adenowo (born March 1, 1966) is the Managing Director of Standard Chartered Bank's Corporate, Commercial, and Institutional Banking business, responsible for Nigeria and West Africa.
+Olukorede Adenowo (born March 1, 1966) is a banking professional and was formerly the Chief Executive Officer of Standard Chartered Bank, Nigeria.
+He was previously the bank's Executive Director of Corporate, Commercial, and Institutional Banking, responsible for Nigeria and West Africa.
 He is also an executive director on the board of the bank.
-He was previously the managing director and chief executive officer of Standard Chartered Bank (SCB) in Gambia and Senegal and was the deputy managing director and deputy CEO for SCB, Cameroon.
-Korede was also a non-executive director at SCB Gambia and Sierra Leone, and he was vice president of the Gambia Bankers Association and trustee of the Institute of Bankers of Gambia.
+He was also previously the managing director and chief executive officer of Standard Chartered Bank (SCB) in Gambia and Senegal; the deputy managing director and deputy CEO for SCB, Cameroon, a non-executive director at SCB Gambia and Sierra Leone, and vice president of the Gambia Bankers Association and trustee of the Institute of Bankers of Gambia.

 Early life

 Korede was born on March 1, 1966, in Ibadan, Nigeria, where he had his primary education at Maryhill Convent School and his secondary education at the International School, Ibadan (ISI).